dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 )
 ```
 Because of the lack of "nested instances", as described in the previous
-section, instance exports are necessarily re-exports of instance imports.
+section, instance exports can only be re-exports of instance imports.

 ### Constructors

-TODO
+TODO:
+* `module.instantiate-self`
+* would be a new special section containing the constructor. mostly validated
+  just like normal function, but special:
+  * no declared results; the result type is fixed
+  * not in the function index space; is only be called when the module is
+    instantiated
+* relation to `start` function

 ## Determinate module import linking

-Before we can see how first-class modules address the use cases, there is
-one more problem to be solved: module imports force all private dependencies of
+To finish out the first-class module feature, there is one more problem to be
+solved: module imports force all private dependencies of a module to be exposed
-a module to be exposed in its public API to be explicitly by its clients.
+in its public API to be explicitly by its clients.

 To see the problem, let's look at the dependency diagram from the
 [dynamic shared-everything linking use case](#dynamic-shared-everything-linking):